 How to get from Melbourne to Marysville

-It’s a 2-hour-drive from Melbourne.
-The best way to get there is to hire a car in Melbourne.
-Ideally, I would plan a road trip to visit the Dandenong Ranges, explore the Yarra Valley, stop at Healesville and from there drive 40 minutes to Marysville along the Black Spur, a beautiful scenic drive that winds through the forest with dense vegetation and beautiful fern trees.
+It’s a 2-hour drive, which you can do on a day trip from Melbourne.
+I would combine it with a trip to the Dandenong Ranges, explore the Yarra Valley, stop at Healesville and drive 40 minutes to Marysville along the Black Spur, a beautiful scenic drive that winds through the forest with dense vegetation and beautiful fern trees.

 Best Things to do in Marysville

 Marysville is a popular holiday destination among families with kids, well-known for the Steavenson Falls and the variety of outdoor attractions around Marysville.
 The Yarra Valley region nearby is a paradise for nature lovers offering many walking and biking tracks with terrific panorama views from lookouts.
 In winter, Melbourne is the nearest place to go skiing.
 The famous Lake Mountain offers over 30 km of fantastic cross-country ski trails, toboggan slopes, and more winter attractions.